rvlieshout/NuGetDocs/site/Docs/Reference/Package-Manager-Console-PowerShell-Reference.markdown

     PS> Get-Package -Updates

-Returns a list of packages installed in the default project that have updates available in the current package source.
+Returns a list of packages installed in the entire solution that have updates available in the current package source.

     PM> Get-Package -Recent